mendersoftware/mender-docs/06.Server-integration/01.Using-the-apis/docs.md

 First download the [prebuilt mender-cli Linux binary here][x.x.x_mender-cli].

-!!!
-If you need to build `mender-cli` from source, the general steps are the same as for [compiling mender-artifact from source](../../04.Artifacts/25.Modifying-a-Mender-Artifact/docs.md#compiling-mender-artifact).
-Just use the [mender-cli repository](https://github.com/mendersoftware/mender-cli?target=_blank) instead of the mender-artifact repository.

 Then open a terminal in the directory you downloaded `mender-cli` and run the following commands to log in to your Mender server.

 ```bash